Disentangled Inference for GANs with Latently Invertible Autoencoder: Abstract

 \section{Abstract}

-Generative Adversarial Networks (GANs) play an increasingly important role in machine learning.
-However, there is one fundamental issue hindering their practical applications: the absence of capability for encoding real-world samples.
-The conventional way of addressing this issue is to learn an encoder for GAN via Variational Auto-Encoder (VAE).
-In this paper, we show that the entanglement of the latent space for the VAE/GAN framework poses the main challenge for encoder learning.
-To address the entanglement issue and enable inference in GAN we propose a novel algorithm named Latently Invertible Autoencoder (LIA).
-The framework of LIA is that an invertible network and its inverse mapping are symmetrically embedded in the latent space of VAE.
-The decoder of LIA is first trained as a standard GAN with the invertible network and then the partial encoder is learned from a disentangled autoencoder by detaching the invertible network from LIA, thus avoiding the entanglement problem caused by the random latent space.
-Experiments conducted on the FFHQ face dataset and three LSUN datasets validate the effectiveness of LIA/GAN. \footnote{Code and models are available at \url{https://github.com/genforce/lia}.} \keywords{GAN \and Inference \and Disentanglement}
+Generative Adversarial Networks (GANs) can synthesize more and more realistic images.
+However, one fundamental issue hinders their practical applications: the incapability of encoding real samples in the latent space.
+Many semantic image editing applications rely on inverting the given image into the latent space and then manipulating inverted code.
+One possible solution is to learn an encoder for GAN via Variational Auto-Encoder (VAE).
+However, the entanglement of the latent space poses a major challenge for learning the encoder.
+To tackle the challenge and enable inference in GANs, we propose a novel method named Latently Invertible Autoencoder (LIA).
+In LIA, an invertible network and its inverse mapping are symmetrically embedded in the latent space of an autoencoder.
+The decoder of LIA is first trained as a standard GAN with the invertible network, and then the encoder is learned from a disentangled autoencoder by detaching the invertible network from LIA.
+It thus avoids the entanglement problem caused by the latent space.
+Extensive experiments on the FFHQ face dataset and three LSUN datasets validate the effectiveness of LIA for the image inversion and its applications.
+Code and models are available at \url{https://github.com/genforce/lia}. \keywords{GAN \and VAE \and Inference \and Disentanglement}